mzndr/hare/README.md

         .bind()
         .await?;

-    // Run the client and wait for all consumers to be finished. rabbitmq_client.run().await?;
+    // Run the client, consumers will now be ready to ingest messages. rabbitmq_client.run().await?;
 }